calyxir/calyx/vcalyx/README.md

     cargo install runt

-In the `vcalyx` directory, run:
+In the root directory of the repo, run:

-    runt
+    runt -d vcalyx